tidalmigrations/tidalmigrations.github.io/index.md

 Once the token is expired, you must re-authenticate.
 However, it is possible to have permanent access to the API with the use of `refresh_token`.
 The Refresh Token can be used to retrieve a brand new Access Token by utilising the [*api/v1/refresh*](#getrefresh) endpoint.

 Auth0 generates the access token in *JSON Web Tokens (JWTs)* format.
-It used to obtain the user's resources.
+It is used to obtain the user's resources.

 The response of the request is: